alajmo/sake/docs/project-background.md

 A lot of the alternatives to `sake` are meant to be used in large teams with many servers, which often results in:

 1. Opionated and implicit file structure that the user is required to know
-2. Some of them are not daemon-less, meaning there's a background process keeping track of application state (see K8s, Chef, Puppet), which increases complexity
+2. Some of them are not daemon-less, meaning there's a background process keeping track of application state (see K8s, Chef, Puppet), which increases complexity and debuggability
 3. Lot's of boilerplate (with Ansible there's more than 8 directories/files per role that you can use to customize roles: tasks, handlers, templates, files, vars, defaults, meta, module_utils, lookup_plugins, library, etc.)
 4. Having to provide overrides for different types of machines (CentOS, Ubuntu, etc.), in Ansible, this results in ugly conditional YAML using jinja templates